yorchwebs/Crypto-Diary/README.md

 # PROJECT - CRYPTO DIARY

-This is a Crypto Aplication develop with Flask, HTML, CSS & JQuery.
+This is a Crypto Aplication develop with Flask, HTML, CSS & JavaScript.
 Receives, processes, and displays the 10 coins data from CryptoCompare in Real-Time.

 ---